agb32/cosmadoc/docs/source/slurm.md

 The `c7jobload` command will give the load (i.e. CPU demand) of a job.
 Use -h to see options.

-`sinfo -s` will give a suscinct overview of the partitions.
+`sinfo -s` will give a succinct overview of the partitions.

 The `sstat` (for running jobs) and `sacct` (for completed jobs) provide information about the jobs.
 For example, at the end of your batch script, if you use: